First jobs: Coming to America

-NEW YORK If there is one subject at the forefront of the 2016 U.S. election, it is immigration.
+NEW YORK (Reuters) - If there is one subject at the forefront of the 2016 U.S. election, it is immigration.

 For the latest installment of our "First Jobs" series, Reuters talked to a few immigrants whose success has become part of the rich fabric of American life.